← All Articles

 • Businesses needing Windows Server or SQL Server

-• Less intuitive UI than AWS or GCP (improving, but not there yet)
+• The UI is less intuitive than AWS or GCP (improving, but not there yet)

-• Requires licensing expertise if you're using enterprise Microsoft products
+• Requires licensing expertise for enterprise Microsoft products

 • Pricing transparency is lower than competitors

-Google Cloud Platform: The Data & AI Specialist
+Google Cloud Platform: The Data and AI Specialist

-• Best-in-class data analytics: BigQuery is revolutionary for business intelligence
+• BigQuery is genuinely revolutionary for business intelligence

-• AI/ML accessibility: TensorFlow, Vertex AI, and pre-built ML models are accessible even to non-experts
+• AI/ML tools (TensorFlow, Vertex AI) are accessible even to non-experts

-• Transparent, simple pricing: Clear per-second billing, sustained-use discounts, committed-use discounts
+• Transparent pricing — clear per-second billing, sustained-use discounts

-• Excellent documentation: Google's guides are often clearer than AWS
+• Excellent documentation — often clearer than AWS

 • Data transfer out: SGD 0.12 per GB